Skip to content

 Variable Description Required

-DATABASE_URL Postgres connection string (with search_path=stripe) Yes
+DATABASE_URL PostgreSQL connection string (with search_path=stripe) Yes

 STRIPE_WEBHOOK_SECRET Stripe webhook signing secret Yes